 What does Executive Order 26 require?

-- Each executive state agency that provides direct public services is required to offer interpretation services between to individual in their primary language with respect to the provision of services or benefits.
+- Each executive state agency that provides direct public services is required to offer interpretation services between persons or people in their primary language with respect to the provision of services or benefits.

 - These agencies are also required to translate vital documents, including public documents such as forms, in the six most common non-English languages spoken by LEP individuals in the State of New York (based on the most recent United States census data).